robdev37/Lead-Capture-Nurturing-Workflow-HubSpot-/README.md

 ---

 ## 📊 Results (Simulated Data)

-- Instant response time after form submission
+- ⚡ Instant response triggered immediately after form submission
-- 100% of leads entered a structured follow-up sequence
+- 🔄 100% of leads enrolled in an automated follow-up sequence
-- Improved consistency in lead engagement
+- 📈 Consistent and structured lead engagement across all touchpoints
-- Reduced manual workload for sales teams
+- 🤖 Reduced manual workload through full automation

+*Note: Results are based on simulated/demo data and are intended to demonstrate workflow performance and automation efficiency.*

 ---